monasaad1512/-ChatGPT/README.md

 ## Technologies Used

-Programming Language: Python
+Programming Language: Python.
 Libraries/Tools:
-tkinter for GUI-based applications requests and BeautifulSoup for web scraping
+tkinter for GUI-based applications, requests and BeautifulSoup for web scraping,
-APIs for real-time data retrieval (e.g., currency and weather APIs)
+APIs for real-time data retrieval (e.g., currency and weather APIs).